Frequently asked questions

 We may think the definition of a denomination is that of an overarching governing body of a particular religious sect, such as the Catholic Church.
 Here we are defining denomination as an organization of temple communities and priests that agree to a common approach of caring for the Soto Zen tradition.
 In this case, the denomination would refer to the member temples and priests of Soto Zen N. A..

-Is Soto Zen N. A. solely for those registered in Japan?
+Is Soto Zen N. A. solely for clergy registered in Japan?

 Our first step is to start the organization with those who are already members of the Association of Soto Zen Buddhists (ASZB).
-Once we have established the organization, we want to welcome those who are not ASZB members or registered in Japan to apply for membership.
+Once we have established the organization, we want to welcome not only those who are not ASZB members or registered in Japan to apply for membership but also Soto Zen communities and temples.

-What will the relationship be between Soto Zen N. A. and the Soto Zen Buddhists Association (SZBA)?
+What will the relationship be between Soto Zen N. A. and the Soto Zen Buddhist Association (SZBA)?

 Why apply for membership in Soto Zen N. A.?